 The second Williams/Redson broadsheet illustrated the Daily Earth Chronicle, the Head Start Monument, pattern studies (with the ellipses), a Mike Hinge robot portrait and a Woody Rainey spiral study.
 The other images were randomly assembled to maximize the use of paper space and in horror vaqui.
 Hand colored copies exist.
 Preoccupation with certain insects was a recognition of the larger non human population of New York City.
 The sheet was 24" x 36" printed by offset on white cover stock.

-The Energy Certificate (Sex & Money)
+The Energy Certificate (Sex & Money) by Woody Rainey.